 “The people that enter this program work extremely hard and become a part of a supportive group.
 Having this certification helps position them as the event or trade show expert, earns them respect and a proverbial seat at the table,” said Dee Silfies, Chief Learning Strategist for EXHIBITOR Magazine.

 Everyone has a story to tell and a journey they’re working to accomplish.
-A couple weeks ago, we were able to hear stories from attendees at the EXHIBITOR Atlanta FastTrak conference that moved us.
+A couple of weeks ago, we were able to hear stories from attendees at the EXHIBITOR Atlanta FastTrak conference that moved us.
 Taking a moment to look beyond industry concepts and strategies made us reflect on how lucky we are to play a role in supporting CTSM participants.

 These are the journeys of three participants that inspired us, and we hope they will inspire you, too.